 As a member of the research team, Patti develops analytic plans in response to research needs of the Office for Health Equity and Inclusion.
 She similarly collaborates with other investigators throughout the health system.
 Patti has more than 20 years of experience in the research field.
 She has a Master of Arts degree in applied sociology and a Bachelor of Arts degree in psychology, both from Wayne State University.

 Yvette is a grounded professional with over 20 years of experience in a health system setting.
 As the administrative manager in the Office for Health Equity and Inclusion, she has the responsibility overseeing the daily operations of the office and cultivating successful work processes.
 Yvette’s prior experience in management includes administrative, human resource and clinical operations, direct working relationships with surgical faculty physicians, critical care fellows and physician assistants; and supervision of administrative assistants, program coordinators and other staff.

 Yvette has a bachelor’s in health administration and a master’s in organizational management.
 She has taught courses at national conferences and facilitated cultural diversity workshops.
 She is a graduate of the University of Michigan Health System Masters Leadership Program, the Community Leadership Program and Hurley Medical Center’s Management Development Program.

-The Office for Health Equity and Inclusion is dedicated to ensuring our work is scientifically driven and systematically evaluated.
 Tami Hart-Johnson has been studying health disparities for nearly two decades.
-She guides OHEI’s health disparities research process.
-She works with OHEI’s research team to examine existing data within Michigan Medicine.
-She collaborates with program managers to ensure careful evaluation of projects and spearheads research that drives OHEI’s mission forward.
+The Office for Health Equity and Inclusion is dedicated to ensuring the work we do is scientifically driven and systematically evaluated, and Tami spearheads the office’s health disparities research process.
+She works with OHEI’s research team to examine existing data within Michigan Medicine, including consulting and mentoring developing researchers.
+She also collaborates with the pipeline program managers to ensure careful evaluation of the pipeline programs for the purpose quality improvement and track program success.